 The goal is to help achieve more organized and cohesive research efforts by allowing PIs and other key personnel to focus on their research by alleviating some of the administrative burden of grant management.
 Your project manager will work seamlessly with your coordinator, pre-award research administrator, grants and contracts officer and grant accountant.
 A project manager can join a project already in progress or at the beginning of the award period.

 This webinar recording provides an overview of basic project management tools that any PI or team can implement to assist with planning and executing project deliverables.
 The video will also cover how a project management mindset can help in the proposal and implementation processes and how a project manager can assist your team.

 What is a project manager?

-In general terms, a project manager (PM) is responsible for planning, organizing and directing the completion of a specific project while ensuring the project is completed on time, within budget and within scope.
-In the context of Sponsored Projects at the University, the PM will support the Principal Investigator (PI) in their research efforts by administering the many logistical aspects of the award to assist with timeline or budget amendments, adherence to deadlines, progress reports, etc.
+In general terms, a project manager is responsible for planning, organizing and directing the completion of a specific project while ensuring the project is completed on time, within budget and within scope.
+In the context of grant-funded research at the University, the project manager will support the Principal Investigator (PI) in their research efforts by administering the many logistical aspects of the award to assist with timeline or budget amendments, adherence to deadlines, progress reports, etc.